Ann Brubaker Greenleaf Wirtz

 All too often our history remains hidden.
 Letters: Our American Story unveils the richness of the past.
 In a captivating narrative style, Wirtz immerses the reader in vibrant detail.
 Her gifted writing takes you through the personal histories of tragedy, loss, doubt, and faith.

-Eric Williamson, Minister of Discipleship, First Baptist Church Hendersonville, North Carolina
+Eric Williamson, Minister of Discipleship; First Baptist Church Hendersonville, North Carolina

 Proudly powered by Weebly